Strathclyde Applied Economics Centre for Doctoral Training

 - have the opportunity to utilise our extensive network of external stakeholders to allow you to showcase your research findings more broadly and realise the full impact of your research.

-As a Strathclyde Applied Economics CDT student, you will benefit from a supervisory team consisting of academics with specialist knowledge in your field of study.
-This will help you to realise excellence in undertaking rigorous research.
-In addition, we will engage with you from an early stage in your PhD journey to:
+- benefit from a supervisory team consisting of academics with specialist knowledge in your field of study to realise excellence in undertaking rigorous research.

 - identify and actively engage relevant users/stakeholders, including at the research design stage;

-- help you to gain a clear understanding of the context and needs of users and consider how the proposed research will meet these needs; and
+- help students gain a clear understanding of the context and needs of users and consider how the proposed research will meet these needs; and

-- help you to communicate your findings and recommendations is ways that maximise the impact of your research.
+- help students to clearly communicate their findings and recommendations is ways that maximise the impact of their research.